 - Router IP.
 The values for the Gateway's Local IP Address and Subnet Mask are shown here.
 In most cases, keeping the default values will work. - Local IP Address.
 The default value is 192.168.1.1. - Subnet Mask.
 The default value is 255.255.255.0. - Network Address Server Settings (DHCP).
-Configure the Gateway's Dynamic Host Configuration Protocol (DHCP) settings in this section. - Local DHCP Server.
+Configure the Gateway's Dynamic Host Configuration Protocol (DHCP) settings in this section. - DHCP Server.
 A Dynamic Host Configuration Protocol (DHCP) server automatically assigns an IP address to each computer on your network for you.
 Unless you already have one, it is highly recommended that you leave the Gateway enabled as a DHCP server.
-You can also use the Gateway in DHCP Relay mode. - DHCP Relay Server.
-If you enable the DHCP Relay mode for the Local DHCP Server setting, enter the IP address for the DHCP server in the fields provided. - Starting IP Address.
+You can also use the Gateway in DHCP Relay mode.
+(This setting is not available for all Encapsulation types.) - DHCP Server.
+If you enable the DHCP Relay mode for the DHCP Server setting, enter the IP address for the DHCP relay server in the fields provided.
+(This setting is not available for all Encapsulation types.) - Starting IP Address.
 Enter a value for the DHCP server to start with when issuing IP addresses.
-This value must be 192.168.1.
-2 or greater, because the default IP address for the Gateway is 192.168.1.1. - Maximum Number of DHCP Users.
+This value must be 192.168.1.2 or greater, because the default IP address for the Gateway is 192.168.1.1. - Maximum Number of DHCP Users.
 Enter the maximum number of users/clients that can obtain an IP address.
 The number will vary depending on the starting IP address entered.